-- Doors or windows begin to stick or jam. - New cracks appear in foundations. - Outside walls, walks, or stairs begin pulling away from building. - The ground slopes downward in one specific direction and may begin shifting in that direction under your feet. - Listen to local radio/TV for warnings. - Be prepared to evacuate an area if required.
+- Doors or windows begin to stick or jam. - New cracks appear in foundations. - Outside walls, walkways, or stairs begin pulling away from building. - The ground slopes downward in one specific of direction and may begin shifting in that direction under your feet. - Slowly developing, widening cracks appear on the ground or on paved areas such as streets or driveways. - Bulging ground appears at the base of the slope. - Fences, retaining walls, utility poles, or trees move. - Be alert for sudden increases or decreases in water flow and a change from clear to muddy water if you are near a stream of channel.